-We now consider how the resource estimation changes with respect to the lattice size.
-First, the growth in ECR gate counts is observed in fig. 13 as the algorithm scales from a 2×2 to 32×32 lattice size.
-Figure 13 shows the number of two-qubit gates required by Budinski [52]'s QLBM algorithm increases more rapidly than that of the proposed QLBM-frugal algorithm.
-The number of ECR gates is on the order of one million, implying the difference in cumulative error between the initial and proposed algorithm is notable.
+rapidly than that of the proposed QLBM-frugal algorithm.
+The number of ECR gates is on the order of one million, indicating a notable difference in cumulative error between the initial and proposed algorithms.
 We obtained a runtime estimate for each transpiled circuit corresponding to these lattice sizes via the Qiskit scheduler.
 These are calculated based on the execution time of the gates on the specified backend.
 These estimates do not account for the encoding and readout costs, which are discussed in section 6.

-Figure 14 shows the runtime of the respective algorithms.
+Figure 15 shows the runtime of the respective algorithms.
 The stream function and vorticity circuits are presumed to run concurrently, indicating that the QLBM algorithm's runtime scales with the fastest-growing circuit.
 Note that the runtime of all of the circuits considered exceeds the coherence time of the IBM Brisbane hardware, as with most available quantum hardware at present.
 These coherence times are on the order of several hundred microseconds.
 Thus, results can not be reliably computed on a real device for even the smallest number of lattice sites.
-Furthermore, any classical simulations that seek to mimic the error rates of available hardware will return only noise.
-Nonetheless, fig. 14 demonstrates that running QLBM-frugal in parallel achieves a reduction in runtime when compared to the work by Budinski [50].
+Furthermore, any classical simulations that attempt to replicate the error rates of available hardware will yield only noise.
+Nonetheless, fig. 15 demonstrates that running QLBM-frugal in parallel achieves a reduction in runtime when compared to the work by Budinski [47].